Faculty Fellows in Ecology & Evolutionary Biology

 - Madhusudhan Choudhary (Associate Professor at Sam Houston State University)

 - Anne Danielson-Francois (Associate Professor at University of Michigan-Dearborn)

 - Saara DeWalt (Professor at Clemson University)

-- Scott Egan (Assistant Professor at Rice University)
+- Scott Egan (Associate Professor at Rice University)

 - Jonathan Evans (Professor of Biology at Sewanee-The University of the South)